nibu-grg/ThearterFinder/README.md

 The conclusion is that the Theater Management System is a good starting point for new improvements, such as adding some user-oriented functionality like theatre search and advanced filtering.
 It is a helpful tool within the context of theater management because it illustrates the prospect of continued evolution toward meeting the growing demands of consumers.

 ## References ##
--**CRUD REST API with Node.js, Express.js, and PostgreSQL - DEV Community: https://dev.to/justahmed99/crud-rest-api-with-nodejs-expressjs-and-postgresql-57b2[Accessed 09 November 2024]**
+-**CRUD REST API with Node.js, Express.js, and PostgreSQL - DEV Community: https://dev.to/justahmed99/crud-rest-api-with-nodejs-expressjs-and-postgresql-57b2 [Accessed 09 November 2024]**

 -**Testing NodeJs/Express API with Jest and Supertest - DEV Community: https://dev.to/nedsoft/testing-nodejs-express-api-with-jest-and-supertest-1km6 [Accessed 23 November 2024]**